Dangerous animal licence

 Pet shop owners do not need to hold a Dangerous Wild Animal licence to sell a dangerous wild animal but anyone wishing to buy a dangerous wild animal must hold a licence before buying one.

-It is illegal to keep a dangerous wild animal without holding a licence.
 The first time the licence is issued your animal(s) must be inspected by a veterinary surgeon appointed by the Council.
 The applicant will be expected to pay for this inspection.

 The keeping of dangerous wild animals is controlled by the Dangerous Wild Animals Act 1976.